rohan-varma/rohan-varma.github.io/guide_finance.md

 ![](https://imgs.xkcd.com/comics/investing.png)

+Roth stuff: Say that you're maxing out your after-tax contributions by contributing $27,000 per year, or $1038 per paycheck.
+Let's assume that this money is invested immediately and rolled over to Roth the next day.
+Even with an average of a 1% gain between the day the money hits your account and when it is rolled over (incredibly unlikely, or else we'd all be very rich), you'd be paying taxes on 1038 * 0.01 * 26 = $269 more of income. that means you're paying taxes on $598 right now (which you wouldn't pay if you weren't doing this), for the right to invest $27,000 this year, keep it invested for 30+ years, and not have the gains (or principal, of course) taxed at all.
+That's huge.

 I've received a lot of questions about managing one's personal finances over the last couple months, as many of my friends start new jobs or internships.
 I've been interested in personal finance for a while now, so I decided to write this basic guide up in the hopes that it will answer many common questions and be useful for years to come.

 Why should you listen to financial advice from me?
 Honestly, I have no idea.
 Perhaps you shouldn't.
 I'm not rich in any definition of the word, don't make a significant amount of money, and I haven't, nor do I expect to, ever hit it big in the stock market.
-I have however, taken the time to read multiple books on investing, do a lot of research, and spend a lot of time thinking for myself, and these are a summary of what that work has yielded.

 ##### Who this Guide is For

 This guide is primarily aimed at individuals in their 20s-30s who have stable employment, not much debt, and are earning income of about 70k-500k a year.
-This guide aims to help individuals in such positions save for common goals (weddings, retirement, house down payments, or large purchases), grow their investments through low-cost, low-effort approaches, and increase their total income.
+This guide aims to help individuals in such positions save for common goals (weddings, retirement, house down payments, or large purchases), grow their investments through low-cost, low-effort approaches, increase their total income, and plan for (potentially early) retirement.